 One day I banned Google on my blog.
 After that I felt more confident about becoming independent from Google.

-You don’t have to be an anti-SEO self improvement guru who wants to live a perfect life to realize that Google is a problem.
+You don’t have to be minimalist self improvement guru who wants to live a perfect life to realize that Google is a problem.

 Google encroaches you from everywhere, knows and controls almost everything you do on the Web.

-Despite being aware of it I had a really scary moment recently when Google started to advertise medication to me on completely unrelated sites about technology.
+Despite being aware of it I had a really scary moment one day when Google started to advertise medication to me on completely unrelated sites about technology.

 Why?
 I didn’t tell Google that my wife was sick and what exactly was wrong with her.
-How the hell the Google spies found out?
+How the hell the Google creeps found out?